shawntabai/bufzel/breaking_test/README.md

 )
 ```

-This will create a special external repository that contains two shell scripts:
+This will create a special external repository named `buf_workspace_root` that contains two shell scripts:
 * `workspace_root.sh`: Print the absolute path for the workspace root
 * `workspace_relative.sh`: Print the path for the workspace root relative to the git repo root